Deaf & Hard of Hearing Center

 Our current mission statement demonstrates a clearer commitment to the residents of Lee, Charlotte, Collier, Hendry, and Glades counties.
 In 2012, we began using the title "Deaf & Hard of Hearing Center" (DHHC) in order to be more inclusive of hard of hearing individuals in our services.
 Learn how you can get involved and support the DHHC!Type your paragraph here.

-Board Members: Scot Goldberg, Mike Schmidt, Shelly Neal, Richard Schuler, Rachael Slike, Dana Vargas
+Board Members: Scot Goldberg, Dale Korzec, Richard Schuler, Rachael Slike,

-Meet the Staff: Dianna Druding, Executive Director; Anne Edwards, Finance Assistant; Lisa Myhand, Deaf Mentor; Cyndi Tuning, Interpreter Coordinator; Elina Lozitsky, FTRI Program Coordinator; Jeannette Waite, Staff Interpreter.
+Meet the Staff: Dianna Druding, Executive Director; Anne Edwards, Finance Assistant; Lisa Myhand, Deaf Mentor; Mark McDonald, Staff Interpreter/Coordinator; Christina McGill, FTRI Program Coordinator.